Son-Daehan/travel_app/blog_outline.md

     - a simple delete function available on the user's account page

 - user profile

   - basic information
   - a tab for MY BLOGS
     - will have basic info of the blog and a link and delete option
   - account delete option
   - password change option

+- PAGES

+  - Homepage
+  - travel information page

+    - flights
+    - places to stay
+    - blogs
+      - things to do
+        - sites to see
+        - cool things to visit
+    - chat room

+  - xx - login page
+  - xx - signup page

 BACKEND